mohamedstryker/tasbeeh-hud/README.md

 ### 📃 License

-MIT License – Free and open-source for personal or commercial use.
+MIT License – Free and open-source for personal or commercial use - please edit and develop if you want share some benefits!